In order to get your Texas adjuster license and become a licensed insurance adjuster, you will need to:

 Step 4.
 Texas Insurance Adjuster License Application

-Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.
-This process generally takes about two to five (2-5) weeks.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+Once you have submitted your application and have completed all the other requirements, your Texas license application will be reviewed by the Texas Department of Insurance.

 After the review is complete, you will receive an email from the state regarding the status of your license.